Investment

 CA DRE #01212512 | Free, no-obligation quote

-For the right borrower, this can be a very useful middle ground.
-Maybe your income is strong but unusual.
-Maybe the property has a few quirks.
-Maybe you own several financed properties already and want a lender to look at the whole relationship instead of a rigid formula.
+Good fit if your income is strong but unusual, the property has quirks, or you already own several financed properties and want a lender who'll look at the full relationship.

-• Some products include prepayment penalties or shorter fixed periods
+Cons: Availability is limited.
+Terms vary widely.
+Some include prepayment penalties or shorter fixed periods.

 California note: Local and regional institutions are often the best place to look.
-In California, a relationship-driven lender may have more room to structure around reserves, entity ownership, or documentation issues than a big-box national lender.
+A relationship-driven lender may have more room to work around reserves, entity ownership, or documentation issues than a big national lender.

 How to Choose the Right Loan

-• Choose conventional if you have clean income, solid reserves, and want the strongest pricing.
+• Choose conventional if you have clean income, solid reserves, and want the best pricing.

-• Choose DSCR if the property cash flows well and you want a simpler investor-focused qualification path.
+• Choose DSCR if the property cash flows well and you want a simpler, investor-focused qualification.

-• Choose portfolio if your file is more nuanced and a flexible lender can give you better execution.
+• Choose portfolio if your file is more complex and a flexible lender can give you better execution.

 A good broker should run all three when appropriate, not push one product by default.
-Learn more about working with a broker vs a bank when shopping for investment property financing.
+Learn more about working with a broker vs a bank.

 Bottom Line